-- The Magic School Bus Gets Programmed by Nancy White adds a digital element to the popular science series.
+- The Magic School Bus Gets Programmed by Joanna Cole adds a digital element to the popular science series.
 In this book, kids learn about computers as they help Ms. Frizzle investigate a problem with the school's computers.
 The book introduces kids to key computer vocabulary and many other cool computer facts.

 Books for Girls

 Males still dominate the world of computers, but there are books and resources that have been created to help get girls interested in computers and technology.
 These books present technology in a way that appeals to girls and encourages them to seek out careers in computer-related fields.

 - A Smart Girl's Guide to the Internet from American Girl Publishing, introduces girls to some of the dangers they could face online.
 Through its specific scenarios, kid-friendly graphics, and tips, girls will learn how to navigate the Internet wisely and handle any dangers they encounter.

 - The Girl Who Could Talk to Computers by Maya Cointreau introduces girls to Grace Hopper, a young girl who played a big role in the history of computers.
 This tale is unique because it shows a successful female in a typically male-dominated field.
 Perhaps reading it will inspire more girls to enter digital fields.

 - The Princess at the Keyboard by Amanda Stent encourage girls to become computer scientists.
 The book outlines the basics of computer science and profiles famous women in the history of the field.
 It also helps answer many of the questions girls have about a career in computer science.